 We Must Learn Not to Judge

 One important life lesson we must learn is to abandon the need to judge, condemn, and punish.
+Our Universal Intelligence, the source of our being, or God, does not judge.
+We are loved and accepted unconditionally.
+How can we who are imperfect judge others for their imperfections?
 We must not judge.
-Instead, we must accept people at their level of development and love them for who they are.
+Instead, we must accept people at their level of spiritual, mental, and emotional development and love them for who they are.
 When we do so, we will realize the joy and fulfillment of not judging and the rewards of accepting people with love and compassion.
 We then live our lives with all other people in love, peace, and joy.